The ngtcp2 programmers’ guide for early adopters

 ngtcp2_duration which is also nanosecond resolution.

-it means that an idle timer has expired for this particular
+NGTCP2_ERR_IDLE_CLOSE, it means that an idle timer has fired

-connection.
-In this case, drop the connection without calling
+for this particular connection.
+In this case, drop the connection

 In QUIC, client application can migrate to a new local address.